Generic Name: homatropine and hydrocodone (HOM a TROE peen and HYE dro KOE done)

 How should I take Hydromet?

-Follow all directions on your prescription label.
-Hydrocodone can slow or stop your breathing.
+Follow the directions on your prescription label and read all medication guides.
 Never use Hydromet in larger amounts, or for longer than prescribed.
+Cold or cough medicine is only for short-term use until your symptoms clear up.

 What happens if I miss a dose?